When it comes to employment, people with autism have unique skills and attributes, but often remain overlooked by

 - by self-referring, which means they come straight to us and don’t go to Centrelink first

-- to undertake job preparation activities through their NDIS plans.
+- to undertake job preparation activities through School Leavers Employment Support (SLES) with their NDIS plans if they are a school leaver or school student.

 Regardless of how people with autism access our services, we support them to build work skills and life skills they need to find and keep a job.

 We work alongside people with autism to discover their interests, strengths and talents.
 We also identify any skills gaps and courses or training that might help people with autism reach their employment goals.

 We know what it takes to help a person with autism find a job they love.
 If you would like to find out more about our services, contact us today.